mehedihassanarman/Generation-Based-Load-Management-System-to-Prevent-Future-Blackouts-in-Bangladesh/README.md

 - Provides a low-cost, effective solution for developing power grids.

 This project is ideal for:
-- Developing nations with fragile power infrastructures
+- Developing nations with fragile power infrastructures.
-- Utility providers seeking cost-effective blackout prevention
+- Utility providers seeking cost-effective blackout prevention.
-- Engineering research in smart grids, load control, and frequency management
+- Engineering research in smart grids, load control, and frequency management.